9EOR9/mysqlnd_parsec/README.md

 ## Requirements

 - PHP 8.1 or newer with `mysqlnd`.
+- `libsodium` development libraries.
 - MariaDB server configured with `parsec` authentication plugin. (version 11.8 or newer)

 ## Installation

+### Normal installation

+`mysqlnd_parsec` is usually built and installed automatically when installed through your system’s PHP extension packaging system.

+Note: When installed into PHP’s extension directory, `mysqlnd_parsec` is loaded automatically by `mysqlnd`.
+You do not need to add `extension=mysqlnd_parsec to your php.ini.

+### Building from source

+If you cloned the repository or want to build manually:

 ```bash
 phpize
 ./configure
 make
 sudo make install